flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/form-submission.md

 # Form Submission

 ## Post Request Handler
 We need a route and handler to handle the submitted form data.
+Below is an example of a route and handler to handle the form submission.

 ```go
 api.Http().HttpRouter().PluginRouter().Post("/payments/receieved", func (w http.ResponseWriter, r *http.Request) {